XpiritBV/ContainerWorkshop2018Docs/Lab5-Environments.md

 Even so, you can formalize a group of related settings, regardless of their origin.
 This can be from one of the `appsettings.json` files, `docker-compose.override.yml` files or even environment variables.

 In the web application project you will find a class called `LeaderboardApiOptions` with a single `string` property called `BaseUrl`.
-In more complex scenarios this class would contain more properties for each of the settings.
+In more complex scenarios this class would likely contain more settings.
+For example, configuration settings for authorization and authentication.

 Next, go to the `Startup` class and locate the statement in the `ConfigureServices` method to load the web app settings from the configuration.
 ```